eighty20results/e20r-sequences/README.md

 ###I found a bug in the plugin.

-Please post it in the issues section of GitHub and we'll fix it as soon as we can.
+Please report it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/eighty20results/pmpro-sequence/issues

 ##Changelog